10 Tips to Prevent Getting Sick or Shorten a Cold or Flu and an Immune Boosting Workout When You Are Sick

 1. I take a probiotics every morning in the form of kombucha and other fermented foods like homemade sauerkraut and homemade dill pickles.
 Probiotics are living microorganisms (good bacteria) that help combat a variety of sickness, allergies and toxins.
 They also help support and strengthen the immune system.
 You can also find high quality probiotics in the form of a pill supplement that I recommend HERE.

-2. I make it a priority in my life to get a minimum of 8 hours of sleep every night.
+2. I make it a priority in my life to get good sleep every night.
 This one is so important to me.
 I’ve noticed that whenever I start to feel under the weather, it was right after a fun-filled weekend when I got minimal sleep.
 Now, getting good sleep is my priority – my health depends on it.
-When you’ve been around sick people or are fighting illness, 8-10 hours is imperative.
+When you’ve been around sick people or are fighting illness, sleep is even more imperative.
 If you have children and this just seems unrealistic, just do your best to get the most and best amount of rest that you can.
-If you have a willing spouse, see if they can take care of the nightly kid duties while you get your sleep during times of fighting illness.

 3. I do NOT do hard workouts or hard activity for a couple of days when I feel like I’m about to get sick.
 And if you already are sick, please do not do tough workouts.
 Hard workouts stress your central nervous system, which make your body even more vulnerable to getting sick.
 Resume hard workouts after a few days when you are feeling back to normal.
 I know there are a lot of tough people out there that go to the gym and train no matter how bad they are feeling – and I, too was one of those people back in the day before I got smarter.
 Trust me, resting a few days during this time of letting your body rest and heal itself will not set you back in your training/fitness goals.
 If you don’t take the time to take care of your body and rest while you’re fighting sickness or are sick, you will be down and sick a lot more than a few days.
 Trust me on this – been there, done that and it’s not fun.